Skip to Main Content

 • Approximately 10-15% of the word count, unless stated otherwise.

-• A background statement to establish context.
+• A background statement to establish context, considering your main analysis idea and/or argument about the topic.

 TIP: The introduction is best written after the body paragraphs of the essay, not before.